About the Library

 The Stockwell-Mudd Libraries support the mission of Albion College by providing exemplary research services and resources to students, faculty and staff.

-The Stockwell Memorial Library (1938) includes Reference and Circulation Services, quiet and group study spaces, the popular Read Between the Grinds Cafe, the Newell Center for Teaching and Learning, the Wendell B. Will Faculty Room, and the United Methodist Church Western Michigan Conference Archives.
+The Stockwell Memorial Library (1938) includes quiet and group study spaces, the popular Read Between the Grinds Cafe, the Cutler Center for Student Success, Peer Tutoring, and the United Methodist Church Western Michigan Conference Archives.

-The Seeley G. Mudd Learning Center (1980) houses the newly renovated, state-of-the-art Library classroom, interactive and private study spaces, the College Archives and Special Collections, and the Academic Skills Center (Writing Center and Quantitative Studies Center).
+The Seeley G. Mudd Learning Center (1980) houses the Library Services desk, the Library computer lab, the Innovation Lab, quiet and group study spaces, study rooms, and the College Archives and Special Collections.

 Library staff are highly skilled and conscious of their public service role and mission.
-Librarians are available to provide research assistance in person at the reference desk or through scheduled appointments, online via chat or email, or by phone.
+Librarians are available to provide research assistance through in-person and virtual appointments, online via chat or email, or by phone.
 Librarians promote partnerships between academic departments and the Library in order to develop high-quality collections and provide a variety of library instruction services to support the College’s liberal arts curriculum and promote information literacy.
 Library instruction services include general library orientation and information literacy sessions, course-specific and assignment-specific library instruction, and course-embedded library instruction.

 Contact the Library by emailing email@example.com or calling 517-629-0382.